dairelad/dairelad/README.md

 ### 👋 Preamble:

-- 🔬 Recently started working in Cyber Security in CTI collection
+- 🔬 Working in Cyber Threat Intelligence - Collection & Processing
-- ⚡️ Looking to collaborate on Cyber Threat Intelligence projects
+- ⚡️ Looking to collaborate on some CTI projects over the course of the next year
 - 🎓 BEng, MSc in Software Development
 - 👉 Read about some of my projects [here](https://daire-curran.000webhostapp.com/)
-- 🌱 Currently studying for Sec+ and CPTIA
+- 🌱 Currently studying for Net+ and Sec+

 <!--